National Football League: Regular season

-NFL regular season matchups are determined according to a scheduling formula.
+NFL regular season match-ups are determined according to a scheduling formula.
 Within a division, all four teams play 14 out of their 17 games against common opponents or each other– two games (home and away) are played against the other three teams in the division, while one game is held against all the members of a division from the NFC and a division from the AFC as determined by a rotating cycle (three years for the conference the team is in, and four years in the conference they are not in).
 Two of the other games are intraconference games, determined by the standings of the previous year – for example, if a team finishes first in its division, it will play two other first-place teams in its conference, while a team that finishes last would play two other last-place teams in the conference.
-The final game is an inter-conference based on a rotating cycle and determined by previous season's standings.
+The final game is an inter-conference based on a rotating cycle (four years) and determined by previous season's standings.
 In total, each team plays 17 games and has one bye week, where it does not play a game.

 Although a team's home and away opponents are known by the end of the previous year's regular season, the exact dates and times for NFL games are not determined until much later because the league has to account for, among other things, the Major League Baseball postseason and local events that could pose a scheduling conflict with NFL games.
 During the 2010 season, over 500,000 potential schedules were created by computers, 5,000 of which were considered "playable schedules" and were reviewed by the NFL's scheduling team.
 After arriving at what they felt was the best schedule out of the group, nearly 50 more potential schedules were developed to try to ensure that the chosen schedule would be the best possible one.